The main use cases of deduplication appliances are:

 Applies to using as primary and secondary backup repository.

-Use as metadata extents for NAS backups
+Use as metadata extent for NAS backups

 Please refer to the NAS Backup Repository > Metadata extents section for more details.